 1. Note down the reasons for your work motivation loss

-The awful feeling that you have lost the zeal and started going with the flow must have been triggered by some problems you’ve faced in the workplace.
+The awful feeling that you’ve lost the zeal and started going with the flow must have been triggered by previously unresolved workplace problems.

-When you’ve completed the list, do your best to change your mindset for success and refocus on the positive aspects of overcoming the obstacles step-by-step.
+When you’ve completed the list, do your best to change your mindset for success.
+And realign your focus on the positive aspects of overcoming the obstacles step-by-step.

 2. Get rid of redundant tasks on your to-do list

-The next step towards boosting your work motivation is to take out all the possible redundant monotonous tasks to help you break the negative work routine.
+The next step towards boosting your work motivation is to omit redundant tasks to help you break the negative work routine.
 This approach is beneficial as it will help you to:

 - become more productive,